dilkas/graph-edit-distance/README.md

 3. Run `make model` (for the same value of `model`) and results will be gradually written to `model.csv`.
 Use `-j` and `-l` flags to run multiple different problem instances in parallel.
 4. Modify and use `results/plotting2.R` as needed to extract meaningful information from the data.

+# Additional comments

-`make clean` can be used to remove all the generated files: DZN, CSV, and everything created by any of the 'convert' targets.
-If you run a `make model` command several times, the results file will be overwritten.
+* `make clean` can be used to remove all the generated files: DZN, CSV, and everything created by any of the 'convert' targets.
+* If you run a `make model` command several times, the results file will be overwritten.
+* Sometimes the graph generator can output data files that are clearly unsatisfiable.
+That may result in one of the following:
+    * `WARNING: model inconsistency detected`,
+    * `Error: syntax error, unexpected |]`.
+  The latter case produces a half-empty line in the results file because the model cannot be run on a completely empty adjacency matrix.
+These errors can be safely ignored.